a place for contemplative practice, deep listening and compassion

 Classes

-Mindful Compassion Circle: Cultivating Inner Resources through Healing Connections
+Cultivating Inner Resources

-Group Size: 6-12 individuals to foster a small group experience.
+Our Mindful Compassion Practice Series is a seasonal, in-person practice opportunity for a group of 6-12 individuals to foster a small group experience.
 Once the circle is formed and a 4-6 person minimum is met, the group will close to optimize group cohesion, trust, and sharing.

 Mindfulness Education